Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/skulk.md

   - name: "Camouflaged Step"
     desc: "  The skulk gains the benefit of the [[Cover Tracks]] action in forests and subterranean settings without moving at half Speed."
   - name: "Chameleon Skin"
     desc: "  The skulk's skin shifts and changes to match the surroundings.
-As long as most of their body is not covered by clothing or armor, the skulk gains a +2 circumstance bonus to [[Stealth]] checks to [[Hide]]."
+As long as most of their body is not covered by clothing or armor, the skulk gains a +2 circumstance bonus to [[compendium/skills.md#Stealth|Stealth]] checks to [[Hide]]."
   - name: Items
     desc: "[[dagger]] (2), [[shortsword]];"
 abilities_bot: